-- \$349 billion to establish the Paycheck Protection Program (PPP), which includes forgivable loans for small businesses to help businesses retain employees at their current base pay. - The Paycheck Protection Program was subsequently funded an additional \$310 billion, including \$250 billion for all lending institutions and \$60 billion specifically for small lending institutions. - \$10 billion to support an expanded SBA Economic Injury Disaster Loan (EIDL) program, allowing businesses that received an EIDL loan prior to passage of the CARES Act to refinance into a forgivable Paycheck Protection Program loan. - It also allows businesses applying for an EIDL to receive an emergency grant advance of up to \$10,000 to pay for employee sick leave, retain workers on payroll, and for other necessary obligations.
+- \$349 billion to establish the Paycheck Protection Program (PPP), which includes forgivable loans for small businesses to help businesses retain employees at their current base pay. - The Paycheck Protection Program was subsequently funded an additional \$310 billion, including \$250 billion for all lending institutions and \$60 billion specifically for small lending institutions. - The Paycheck Protection Program Flexibility Act of 2020 provides flexibility to the forgiveness of loans made to small businesses under the Paycheck Protection Program, amongst other things.

-- The EIDL program was subsequently funded an additional \$50 billion for loans and \$10 billion for grants. - Employee retention credit for employers in the form of a refundable payroll tax credit for 50% of wages paid to employees during the Coronavirus crisis. - This credit is available for businesses whose operations were fully or partially suspended due to a Coronavirus-related closure order, or whose gross receipts declined by more than 50% compared to the same quarter in the prior year. - Temporarily increases the tax-deductible amount of interest expense for businesses by increasing the 30 percent limitation to 50 percent of taxable income, with adjustments, for 2019 and 2020. - Enables businesses, especially in the hospitality industry, to immediately write-off costs associated with improving facilities, instead of having to depreciate those improvements over the 39-year life of the building. - Provides funding for Florida's Short Time Compensation "work sharing" program.
+- \$10 billion to support an expanded SBA Economic Injury Disaster Loan (EIDL) program, allowing businesses that received an EIDL loan prior to passage of the CARES Act to refinance into a forgivable Paycheck Protection Program loan. - It also allows businesses applying for an EIDL to receive an emergency grant advance of up to \$10,000 to pay for employee sick leave, retain workers on payroll, and for other necessary obligations. - The EIDL program was subsequently funded an additional \$50 billion for loans and \$10 billion for grants. - Employee retention credit for employers in the form of a refundable payroll tax credit for 50% of wages paid to employees during the Coronavirus crisis. - This credit is available for businesses whose operations were fully or partially suspended due to a Coronavirus-related closure order, or whose gross receipts declined by more than 50% compared to the same quarter in the prior year. - Temporarily increases the tax-deductible amount of interest expense for businesses by increasing the 30 percent limitation to 50 percent of taxable income, with adjustments, for 2019 and 2020. - Enables businesses, especially in the hospitality industry, to immediately write-off costs associated with improving facilities, instead of having to depreciate those improvements over the 39-year life of the building. - Provides funding for Florida's Short Time Compensation "work sharing" program.